MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/ns-ntifs-file_id_extd_dir_information.md

 ### -field FileNameLength

-Specifies the length of the file name string.
+Specifies the length of the file name string, in bytes.

 ### -field EaSize